guilhermemoraes1/commands/questions.md

    - [ ] The command sed did not match anything in that file therefore the output is empty.
    - [x] When the shell establishes the redirection it overwrites the target file before the redirected command starts and opens it for reading.
    - [ ] Redirection for shell commands do not work using the > character.
 It only works using the | character instead.

 ##

+LPI101(89#1) Which of the following explanations are valid reasons to run a command in the background of your shell?
+   - [ ] The command does not need to execute immediately.
+   - [ ] The command has to run immediately but the user needs to log out.
+   - [x] The system is being shut down and the command needs to restart execution immediately after the reboot.
+   - [ ] The command can run at a lower priority than normal commands run on the command line.

+##